 - Dries faster

-The disadvantage of latex paint are that it isn’t as sturdy as oil-based paint.
+The disadvantage to latex paint is that it isn’t as sturdy as oil-based paint.
 Latex paint chips and scratches more easily.
 Oil-based paint is also easier to clean once it’s on the surface (not during the painting), which is why it is often used on wood trim, doors and cabinets.

 Next time you are getting ready to paint an old door or touch up some of the wood trim in your house, be sure to test the paint first.
-It might require some extra prep work if it’s oil-based paint.
+It it’s oil-based paint It might require some extra prep work.